-My research spans 19th and 20th-century French painting and literature, artists’ books, modernism, contemporary art, and the art market.
-I have also published on the impact of computer technologies on the practice of art history.
+My research spans 19th and 20th-century French painting and literature, artists’ books, modernism, contemporary art, digital art history, and the art market.

 Prior to becoming an art historian I was a corporate lawyer in the City of London.
 During my fourteen-year career in the City, I led teams of lawyers on large-scale mergers and acquisitions, private equity transactions, and IPOs (initial public offerings).
 I became a partner in a leading international law firm in 2006.
-My legal career has provided me with an invaluable background to my recent work on the contemporary art market.
+My legal career has provided me with an invaluable background to my recent work on the contemporary art market and art finance.

 I was a member of the International Committee of the College Art Association from 2010–2014 and a member of the Editorial Board of H-France from 2016–2020.
 I am the series editor of Contextualizing Art Markets for Bloomsbury Academic.